Shahid718/Programming-Phase-field-in-Fortran/model_B/cahn_hilliard/README.md

   real    ( kind = 8 )            :: start, finish
 ```

-This part is related to the microstructure parameters such as the initial concentration **c0**, the gradient coefficient, and the mobility.
+This part is related to the microstructure parameters such as the initial concentration `c0`, the `gradient coefficient`, and the `mobility`.

 ```Fortran
   !--- material specific parameters